 are possibly new types).
 And creating an instance using the meta-model is much

-simpler (and much more generic) that creating the instance using directly the nodes.
+simpler (and much more generic) that creating the instance using the nodes directly.

 The code to create instances is in files

-The meta-model API is moslty automatically generated by the python script.
+The meta-model API is mostly automatically generated by the python script.

 Dealing with ownership¶

 The meta-model also structures the tree, because there is a notion of ownership: every element (but the root) has only one parent that owns it, and there are no cycle in the ownership.
 So the tree is really a tree.